Coming November 2014 - The Color of Courage—A Boy at War: The World War II Diary of Julian Kulski

-Coming Summer 2014 - Sikorski: No Simple Soldier—A Visual History of World War II's Unsung Allied Leader
+Coming Spring 2015 - Sikorski: No Simple Soldier—A Visual History of World War II's Unsung Allied Leader

 Aquila Polonica on national TV - interview on Lifetime television morning show The Balancing Act

 Wall Street Journal Europe – Opinion by Aquila Polonica publisher Terry Tegnazian, “Polish Heroes: The history of the country's World War II resistance against Nazi Germany fell victim to Realpolitik.”

 Publishers Weekly – “Aquila Polonica Finds Its Niche”